MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemauthorizationkind.md

 # Windows.System.RemoteSystems.RemoteSystemAuthorizationKind

 ## -description
 Contains values specifying whether the client device can discover only same-user devices or other users' devices as well.
-Cross-user devices must be available for proximal connection in order to be discovered (see [**RemoteSystemDiscoveryType**](remotesystemdiscoverytype.md) for details).
+Cross-user devices must be available through a proximal connection in order to be discovered (see [**RemoteSystemDiscoveryType**](remotesystemdiscoverytype.md) for details).

 ## -enum-fields
 ### -field SameUser:0